 Although you may be used to surviving on 6-7 hours sleep a night, your body will be a lot more appreciative if you can squeeze in an extra hour.
 Try to ensure that you get a decent kip on the Friday night, if your race is on Sunday - as nerves can get the better of us the night before!
 Rest is vital for runners

 Because your body can’t store more than approximately 90 minutes worth of energy (glycogen), carbo-loading is a must.
 You need to find complex carbs like pasta, wholegrain bread, porridge, potato, couscous, rice, etc. You should be aiming to consume around 8-10g of carbohydrate per kilogram of body weight per day, which for a 70kg runner is between 560g and 700g.
-For more carb-loading tips, read this
+For more tips read up on carb-loading for a marathon

 5. Prepare your kit in advance